 Today in Merrill, only a portion of the grade remains.
 The portion in Merrill was used into the 1990s to serve some local industry.

-It is supported by wood piers, which the Milwaukee Road used on branch lines as an economical alternative to concrete or stone.
+In addition to the main span, the bridge has approach trestles on either side and is supported by wood piers, which the Milwaukee Road used on branch lines as an economical alternative to concrete or stone.

 The trestle approach has signs of age, as it was likely last rebuilt in the 1970s.